Elexzandreia/CPSC449FinalProject/README.md

     - **Method**: `GET`
     - **Description**: Retrieves the completion status summary of tasks for the authenticated user.
 Returns a summary with the total number of tasks, the number of completed tasks, the number of incomplete tasks, and a list of tasks with their completion status.

+12. **Delete Task**:
+   - **Endpoint**: `/tasks/delete`
+   - **Method**: `DELETE`
+   - **Description**: Deletes an existing task for the authenticated user.
+Accepts a JSON payload containing the task ID to be deleted.
+Validates the input and removes the task from the database.
+Returns a success message upon successful deletion or an error if the input is invalid, the task is not found, or the user does not have permission to delete the task.